AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 pod 'ParseLiveQuery'
 ```

-Next, we need to create the live query.
 First, we need to instantiate a websocket client using the `ParseLiveQuery.Client`.
 Next, we need to create a subscription to events that may be triggered by the back-end.

 ```swift
 // make sure to import in